 Study Abroad Office LGBTQ Helpful Resources

 The Office of International Programs believes in inclusion and diversity.
-We’re committed to providing you with an inclusive, affordable, culturally enriching, and academically rigorous education abroad.
+We’re committed to providing you with an inclusive, affordable, culturally enriching, and academically stimulating education abroad.
 OIP not just celebrates, but also strives to increase inclusion and equality.
 It’s an important part in being able to be who you are and feel safe while doing so, so we’ve put together a general list of questions and things to research to help you find your program abroad with more ease of mind.
-Check out the different websites listed to help you navigate your study abroad while staying safe in LGBTQ friendly locations.
-You can also find a useful LGBTQ heat map here.

 What to Ask Yourself/Research Before Going Abroad